 Offered as: Minor

-With more and more people using online media -- such as blogs, Facebook, Twitter and mobile applications -- for up-to-date information, the need for career preparation in these new realms is vital.
-Composed of six courses taught by experts in digital media and journalism, the Media Communication minor can be completed in less than two years and will offer opportunities for internships with local media outlets.
-Regular updates on the program will be posted here.
+With more and more people using online media -- such as blogs, Facebook, Twitter and mobile applications -- the need for career preparation in these new realms is vital.
+Composed of seven courses (six of which are needed to earn the minor) and taught by experts in digital media and journalism, the Communication minor can be completed in less than two years and will offer opportunities for internships with local media outlets.

 "Media and Society," a foundational course on mass media, media literacy and effects